mu-Nick/FaceBox/README.md

 Clarifai API - For face-detection

-A working of this app can be found at :-
+A working model of this app can be found at :-

 # https://face---box.herokuapp.com